 Harvard College Research Program (HCRP)

-Application Deadline (Summer): March 16, 2026 | Funding Round C
+Application Deadline (Summer): To be announced. | Funding Round C

 The Harvard College Research Program (HCRP) provides merit-based funding in support of student-initiated, independent scholarly research or creative endeavors undertaken with guidance of a Harvard-affiliated faculty mentor.